-The Firm and Territory
+The Firm and Territory An Organizational Perspective

 The relationship is analysed as bidirectional: a key question concerns how the territory can impact the organizational dimension of the firm, and how the firm can characterize the territory.
 This will be considered in connection with various effects.
 The positive effects of the relationship with the territory are investigated in terms of territorial identity, territorial resilience and territorial sustainability.
-The negative effects include the role of criminal network rooted in the territory, with firms acting as key agents.
+The negative effects include the role of criminal networks rooted in the territory, with firms acting as key agents.